CoderDojoZH/workshops/scratch/README.md

   and
   https://blockly-games.appspot.com
 - a self-learning tutorial by <http://kinderlabor.ch>: http://scratch.mit.edu/projects/23844258/ : learn in 5 minutes how to create a racing car game.
+- an italian book for learning scratch in school: <http://deagostiniscuola.deascuola.it/primaria?layout=book&ref=41&book=11847>

 # Blocks of code to create